xiaomiao-fong/FoodDeliveryMBot/README.md

 # FoodDeliveryMBot

-## Desciription
+## Description
-A program specifically defined for Mbot.
+A program specifically designed for Mbot.
 It simulates food delivery on a pre-designed map, with path-planning algorithms implemented.

 ## Map